mecid/mecid.github.io/_posts/2024-10-22-introducing-swift-testing-basics.md

 }
 ```

 The Swift Testing framework integrates well with Xcode, providing a rich, inline representation of test results.
 It also provides a new way to organize, group, and structure test suites, which I will cover in the next few posts.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!